howdio/terraform-aws-eks/examples/advanced/README.md

-# Advanced Kubernetes Cluster
+# Basic Kubernetes Cluster
-This is example will create a more advanced Kubernetes cluster using AWS EKS.
+This example will create:
+* a new VPC
+* a new EKS cluster with GPU capable working nodes (using both private and public subnets).

 ## Usage
 To run this example you need to execute: